ncherric/Iliad-ReadtheDocs/docs/tutorial/raw_sequence.rst

     $ snakemake --snakefile workflow/Snakefile

 **OR** since this module is the main snakefile, Snakemake will automatically detect it without the flag.
+(Please make sure that your conda environment for Iliad is activated - ``conda activate IliadEnv`` or ``mamba activate IliadEnv``)

 .. code-block:: console